Use the information in this article to create a base vDisk image.

 To create a common image that boots from a physical or virtual machine, complete the procedures as follows.

 Install a supported Windows Operating System with the latest patches and device drivers on a physical machine.
-This physical machine will serve as the master target device.
+This physical machine serves as the master target device.

-- Install the Provisioning Server Target Device software on the physical machine.
+- Install the Citrix Provisioning server target device software on the physical machine.

 - Follow the onscreen prompts by selecting installation default settings.

 - When prompted, reboot the master target device from the hard disk drive.

 Download XenConvert software and installation instructions from either the Citrix Provisioning product download site or the XenServer product download site.